temcocontrols/T3000Webview/docs/trend-log/TrendLogModal-Mixed-Units-Implementation-Summary.md

 3. **Range Specifications**: Ready for input/output range constraints
 4. **Sensor Tables**: Support for custom sensor table definitions

-This update ensures the TimeSeriesModal is fully synchronized with the official T3000 unit definitions while maintaining all existing functionality and providing a foundation for future enhancements.
+This update ensures the TrendLogModal is fully synchronized with the official T3000 unit definitions while maintaining all existing functionality and providing a foundation for future enhancements.